Polymer/old-docs-site/docs/polymer/layout.md

 <iframe src="/samples/layout-attr.html" style="width: 100%; height: 150px;border:1px solid black"></iframe>

-This removes its margins and gives maximizes its height to the viewport.
+This removes its margins and maximizes its height to the viewport.

 ## General purpose attributes